cgarbin/seed-javascript-command-line-file-processing/README.md

 - Process more than one file with file globbing
 - Working with pipes (redirect stdin and stdout)
 - Accepting command line options with file names
-- -Mutually exclusive command line options with a default option
+- Mutually exclusive command line options with a default option

 Sources for this code and command-line programs in general: